Prostate cancer surgery

 - robotic-assisted radical prostatectomy – laparoscopic surgery performed with help from a robotic system.
 The surgeon sits at a control panel to see a three-dimensional picture and move robotic arms that hold the instruments.

 Making decisions about surgery

-The surgeon’s experience is more important than the type of surgery offered.
+The surgeon’s experience and skill are more important than the type of surgery offered.
 Compared to open surgery, both standard laparoscopic surgery and robotic-assisted surgery usually mean a shorter hospital stay, less bleeding, a smaller scar and a faster recovery.
-However, there is currently no good, long-term evidence that one approach causes fewer ongoing side effects or better cancer outcomes.
+Current evidence suggests that the different approaches have a similar risk of side effects (such as urinary and erection problems) and no difference in long-term outcomes.

 For more on this, see our general section on Surgery.